 Keep in mind that people often ask their virtual assistants questions instead of inserting in a couple of keywords.
 As you plan your new mobile-friendly SEO strategy, incorporate question words like “how,” “why,” “when,” “where,” and “what.”
 Around 10 percent of voice queries start with those words.

-Write your webpage copy and blog articles the same way that people talk.
-Don’t say, “The difficulty lies in adequately enhancing performance for online-based platforms so that users may discover the specific information for which they are searching.”
-Instead, say “How do you optimize your website so users can easily find what they want?”
+Write your web page copy and blog articles the same way that people talk.
+For example, rather than writing, “The difficulty lies in adequately enhancing performance for online-based platforms so that users may discover the specific information for which they are searching,” instead say, “How do you optimize your website so users can easily find what they want?”

-Speak the mobile user’s language, and you’ll be more likely to grab your share of the incoming mobile search traffic.
-To gain even more insight into voice-based search engine optimization, consider using a tool like Rank Tracker.
+By speaking the mobile user’s language, you’ll be more likely to grab your share of the incoming mobile search traffic.
+To gain even more insight into voice-based search engine optimization, consider using a tool like Link Assistant’s Rank Tracker.
 Another tool that will help you generate phrases, questions to answer, and other ideas around a topic is: Answer the Public.

-More and more mobile browsers and desktop browsers are ditching Flash, according to a report from The Verge.
-The multimedia platform’s gradual demise is due to a heavy drain on battery life, a number of security problems, and other issues.
-The lack of support for Flash makes it tough for people to use your site from their smartphones if you’re including Flash-based content.
+Additionally, the lack of support for Flash as well as Flash-based content made it difficult for users to browse a website with a smartphone or other mobile device.
 And any difficulty you’ve built into your primary piece of marketing technology, your website, will hurt your user experience and the likelihood that Google will show your site in voice search results.

 Instead of making your visitors work for it, remove this obstacle altogether and smooth the way for incoming mobile users.
 You can find other ways to present the content you want your users to see.